gnip/support/Rules API/Ruby/README.md

 		Retrieve the list of rules for a stream</li>
 </ul>
 </p>
-<p>Each snippet provides examples of what the stream URL should look like for each type described above, and includes specific lines that may be commented or uncommented depending on the type of stream you are using.</p>
+<p>Each snippet provides examples of what the stream URL should look like for each type described above, and includes specific lines that may be commented or uncommented depending on the type of stream you are using.
+The files for adding a rule and retrieving a rule will work for PowerTrack 1.0 and 2.0 while there is a separate file for each version of the script to delete a rule.</p>